alienrobotninja/flash_loan_task/README.md

-# Aave Flash Loan V2
+# Alien Robot Ninja Developer Hiring Task

 Clone this repo and create a new branch.
 Once your work is complete, make a PR.
 Do not attempt to merge the branch by yourself.